CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex1.md

-# Exercise 1: Configuring Threat Policies and Simulating Attacks in Microsoft Defender for Office 365
+# Exercise 1: Configure Threat Policies and Simulate Attacks in Microsoft Defender for Office 365

 ## Overview